The Amazing Race Vietnam 2015

-The Amazing Race Vietnam: Cuộc đua kỳ thú 2015 is the fourth season of the reality television game show, The Amazing Race Vietnam.
+The Amazing Race Vietnam: Cuộc đua kỳ thú 2015 is the fourth season of The Amazing Race Vietnam, a Vietnamese reality competition show based on the American series The Amazing Race.
 It featured eight teams of two in a race around Vietnam for 300 million₫.
-This season's teams include celebrities and Amazing Race franchise fans.
+This season's teams included celebrities and Amazing Race franchise fans.

 The program premiered on VTV3 and aired every Friday primetime (9:00 p.m.
 UTC+7) from 17 July to 25 September 2015.

 Phan Anh from The Voice of Vietnam replaced Huy Khánh from the previous season as the new host.

 Married diving coaches Trần Ngọc Anh and Đỗ Nhật Anh were the winners of this season.

 Production

 Development and filming

 Filming for this season began in early 2015.

 This season was the first time an Amazing Race franchise visited the nation of Laos, a country which was not visited by the original American edition until Season 31 four years later, as the international destination for the season.

 This season saw modifications for the penalties in a non-elimination leg.
 While the usual stripping of money penalty remained, the "Marked for Elimination" penalty increased from 30 minutes to 45 minutes with the exception of Leg 2, which remained at 30 minutes.
 This is currently the only season in the Vietnamese edition where the U-Turn was absent.